-Moderated webcast with BioPorto’s management
+Moderated Webcast with BioPorto’s Management

-COPENHAGEN, DENMARK and BOSTON, MA, USA, June 21, 2022, (GLOBE NEWSWIRE) -- BioPorto A/S (CPH:BIOPOR) (BioPorto) today provided details of a previously announced session with members of its management team.
+COPENHAGEN, Denmark and BOSTON, June 21, 2022 (GLOBE NEWSWIRE) -- BioPorto A/S (CPH:BIOPOR) (BioPorto) today provided details of a previously announced session with members of its management team.

 Tony Pare, CEO, and Neil Goldman, Executive VP & CFO, will participate in a webcast hosted by HC Andersen Capital (HCA) on Wednesday, June 29, 2022, at 2:00 p.m.
 CET (8:00 a.m.
 ET).
 HCA will moderate questions from the participating audience.
 To attend, please register at HCA’s website using the link: